SpencerCDixon/blog/pages/blog/2016-11-27-life-altering-questions/index.md

 * Do you think you're introverted or extroverted?
 Why do you think that?
 * What are the most important things you'd like to accomplish this year?
 * What is a common misconception people have about you?
-* If married, what is the secret to your marriage?
+* (If married) What is the secret to your marriage?
 What advice would you give someone my age who wants to get married one day?
+* If you had to give a TED talk about something you weren't known for, what topic would you choose?

 ## Stoic Questions